liuxudong8/ELFT-Framework/README.md

 ## 🧩 Project Modules

-This repository is structured into two core modules:
+This repository is structured into three core modules:

 - **`Module-1_Foundation/`**: The formal theoretical framework of ELFT.
-- **`Module-2_Application/`** (Coming Soon): Applying ELFT to explain the galaxy rotation curve without dark matter.
+- **`Module-2_Application/`** : Applying ELFT to explain the galaxy rotation curve without dark matter.
+- ** About Fundamental Charge and Fine - Structure Constant 3.docx: Conduct relevant theoretical discussions and derivations around fundamental charge and fine - structure constant.
 ## 🚀 Getting Started

 Explore the foundation of the theory: